ranwann/ranwann/README.md

 - en • 中 • bm ✓
 - I'm barely just slightly more talkative once you get to know me :P
 - good listener but bad at comforting
+- I'm open to adding new people ^^